 Bonds sound boring, but they're not.
 Nor are they a nice safe haven for rich and retired folks who never want to lose money.
-They have a role to play in your investment plan for several important reasons.
+They have a role to play in your investment plan.

 The standard face value for bonds is $1,000 or $5,000.
 Some are issued in larger denominations, but very few come in smaller denominations.
 You buy them through a broker, or, in the case of U.S. Treasury bonds, you can buy them directly through the government.

 Most bonds pay interest semiannually.
 Many mutual funds and unit trusts that invest in bonds pay dividends monthly.